bad64/OpenFightStick/Goblin/README.md

 ---

-This case is intended for a flat, Smashbox-style case and custom PCB with *either* Cherry MX style or Kailh Choc style switches.
+This case is intended for a flat, Smashbox-style case and custom PCB with *either* Cherry MX style or Kailh Choc *v1* style switches.

+> [!IMPORTANT]
+> This build cannot, to the best of my knowledge and skill, be safely split to fit on a standard 220x220mm build plate.
+> You **will** need at least a 300x300mm build plate.

 ## Materials needed